IKJ1992/IKJ1992/README.md

 I want to talk about AI and data science with my codes for different experience levels.
 I'm really interested in contributing to open-source projects which is useful for people.
 This GitHub page is updating...

-You can investigate more about my current works in applied data science and AI with my experts freinds through our [AiHum's website](https://aihum.github.io/).

 Also you can have more information about me on [my github webpage](http://ikj1992.github.io/).

 > At last, I love teaching...